AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 >[!TIP]
 >
->If the components do not load properly in your data view and you see an error message instead, please refer to [Lack of permissions](../troubleshooting/lack-of-permissions.md) for a resolution.
+>If the components do not load properly in your data view and you see an error message, refer to [Lack of permissions](../troubleshooting/lack-of-permissions.md) for a resolution.

 ### Included components {#included-components}